Association of the IceCube neutrinos with CAZ blazar light curves: Data

-The RFC$^\dagger$ and 4LAC samples are both contained in the CAZ catalog, constituting a total of 7918 sources, which we compiled in \citetalias{Kouch2025_CAZ_catalog}.
-There, we also tabulated, when available, their physical parameters such as source type, synchrotron peak frequency ($\nu_\mathrm{sy}$), redshift ($z$), radio variability Doppler factor ($D_\mathrm{var}$), and average X-ray flux density ($S_\text{x-ray}$).
-We provide their X-ray light curves and spectra in another companion paper \cite{Paggi2025_companion_Xray}.
-In the CAZ catalog, the source types are: flat spectrum radio quasar (FSRQ; denoted as ``Q''), BL Lac object (BLL; denoted as ``B''), host-galaxy dominated BLL (denoted as ``G''), blazar of unknown type (denoted as ``U''), or non-blazar AGN (denoted as ``A'').
+In \citetalias{Kouch2025_CAZ_catalog}, we compiled the largest blazar catalog to date, consisting of 7918 unique sources from the RFC$^\dagger$, 4LAC, third catalog of HSP (3HSP), Candidate Gamma-Ray Blazar Survey (CGRaBS), and Fifth Roma-BZCAT Multifrequency Catalogue of Blazars (5BZC) catalogs.
+Notably, the RFC$^\dagger$ and 4LAC samples are both fully contained in the CAZ catalog.
+Together they constitute 5880 sources, making up the majority ($\sim$74\%) of the CAZ catalog.
+In this study, we use these two subsamples of the CAZ catalog instead of its entirety in order to investigate whether radio- or $\gamma$-ray-bright blazars in particular would be more likely to be neutrino emitters.
+In \citetalias{Kouch2025_CAZ_catalog}, we also tabulated, when available, the physical parameters of the CAZ sources, such as source type, synchrotron peak frequency ($\nu_\mathrm{sy}$), redshift ($z$), radio variability Doppler factor ($D_\mathrm{var}$), and average X-ray flux density ($S_\text{x-ray}$).
+We provide their X-ray light curves and spectra in another companion paper Paggi et al. (in prep.).
+In the CAZ catalog, the source types are: flat spectrum radio quasar (FSRQ; denoted as Q), BL Lac object (BLL; denoted as B), host-galaxy dominated BLL (denoted as G), blazar of unknown type (denoted as U), or non-blazar AGN (denoted as A).
 We additionally divide the sources into classes based on their $\nu_\mathrm{sy}$ following the low-, intermediate-, high-, and extremely high-synchrotron peaked scheme (abbreviated as LSP, ISP, HSP, and EHSP, respectively).
 LSPs have $\nu_\mathrm{sy}<10^{14}$~Hz, ISPs $10^{14} \leq \nu_\mathrm{sy}<10^{15}$~Hz, HSPs $10^{15} \leq \nu_\mathrm{sy}<10^{17}$~Hz, and EHSPs $\nu_\mathrm{sy} \geq 10^{17}$~Hz.
-We note that FSRQs are generally LSPs, but BLLs can range from LSPs to EHSPs and, thus, are further divided into: LBLs, IBLs, HBLs, and EHBLs.
-In Table \ref{table_blazar_info} we summarize the number and fraction of available parameters for the RFC$^\dagger$ and 4LAC samples.
+We note that FSRQs are generally LSPs, but BLLs can range from LSPs to EHSPs and are, thus, further divided into: LBLs, IBLs, HBLs, and EHBLs.
+In Table \ref{table_blazar_info}, we summarize the number and fraction of available parameters for the RFC$^\dagger$ and 4LAC samples.